paleru/What-should-we-eat/README.md

-Fullstack web-application using MERN-stack, Vite and styled components.
+Fullstack web-application using the MERN-stack, built with Vite.

+Functionality:
+* User registration.
+* Signed in user can add recipes.
+Users can also edit or delete their own recipes.
+* Search for recipes.
+* Filter recipes based on recipe type dropdown or/and adding ingredients.
+* Admin-panel (for admin-user only) showing real-time data for number of users and recipes.

 Work in progress.

+NOTE: The application is currently hosted on render's free tier, leading to slower load times.
+It will also be paused in the case of prolonged inactivity, meaning it will usually take up to a minute to get it startet when the link is visited for the first time in a while.

 View website hosted on render here: https://what-should-we-eat.onrender.com/

-NOTE: The application is currently hosted on render's free tier.
-It will be paused in the case of prolonged inactivity, meaning it will usually take up to a minute to get it started when visiting the link (in addition to slow load times).

 TODO:
 - [ ] Adding images only works when running on localhost.
 Fix.